Sammiches327/ptero-tools/README.md

     $ npm install
     $ node index.js
 Script will ask for the dashboard URL...**ensure this doesn't have http or https before it**.
-Enter API key create above.
+Enter API key created above.
 ### Future Goals
  - Work with pagination in server results
  - Clean up code